-Again the shades of sober eve appeared, Up the dark windings of a creek we steered, Where, glad to rest, and each in hungry plight, In Marcwine's humble hut we spent the night.
-Our social host piles up a jovial fire, Brings his best cider, still as we desire, Inspects our arms, with nice inquiring gaze, And while we eat, his hunting spoils displays: The skins of wolves and bears, a panther's jaws, (10) His horrid tusks and life-destroying claws; Recounts the toils and terrors of the chase: And gave us fiddling too, by way of grace: All which, when bed-time warned us to lie down, We fully paid him for with half a crown.
-Refreshed with sleep, before the peep of day, O'er rising Pocano(11) we scour away, Beyond whose top the Dismal Swamp extends Where Tobihanna's savage stream descends.
-Here prostrate woods, in one direction strewed, Point out the path the loud tornado rode, When from the black north-east it gathered strong, Creating ruin as it roared along, Crashing outrageous.
-(12) Still with awe-struck mien, The pilgrim stops, and gazes on the scene.
+Again the shades of sober eve appeared, Up the dark windings of a creek we steered, Where, glad to rest, and each in hungry plight, In Marewine's humble but we spent the night, Our social host piles up a jovial fire, Brings his best cider, still as we desire, Inspects our arms, with nice inquiring gaze, And while we eat, his hunting spoils displays: The skins of wolves and bears, a panther's jaws, (10) His horrid tusks and life destroying claws; Recounts the toils and terrors of the chase; And gave us fiddling too, by way of grace; All which, when bed time warned us to lie down, We fully paid him for with half a crown.
+Refreshed with sleep, before the peep of day, O'er rising Pocano (11) we scour away, Beyond whose top the Dismal Swamp extends Where Tobihanna's savage stream descends.
+Here prostrate woods, in one direction strewed, Point out the path the loud tornado rode, (12) When from the black north-east it gathered strong, Creating ruin as it roared along, Still with awe-struck mien, Crashing outrageous.
+The pilgrim stops, and gazes on the scene.
+Huge pines that towered for centuries on high, Crushed by each other's ruins prostrate lie,

-Huge pines that towered for centuries on high, Crushed by each others ruins prostrate lie, Black with devouring flames, of branches bare, Their ragged roots high tilted frown in air; While shivered trunks, like monuments of wrath, Add deeper horror to the wreck beneath.
+Black with devouring flames, of branches bare, Their ragged roots high tilted frown in air; While shivered trunks, like monuments of wrath, Add deeper horror to the wreck beneath.
 Cut through this chaos rude, the narrow road, Alone by solitary traveller trod, Winds through the wilds of this forlorn domain Where ruin drear and desolation reign.
-Here as we loitered on, with restless gaze.
-Absorbed in silence, musing and amaze, The rustling bushes and the snorting sound Of startled bruin fixed us to the ground!
-(13) With levelled guns we momentary stood-He's gone! loud crashing through the distant wood; Sad disappointment throbs in every breast, And vengeance dire is threatened on the rest.
-And now each passing stump, and bush, and nook, Is eyed with eager and suspicious look; But one deep solitude around prevails, And scarce a cricket eye or ear assails.
+Here as we loitered on, with restless gaze, Absorbed in silence, musing and amaze, The rustling bushes and the snorting sound Of startled Bruin fixed us to the ground!
+(13) With levelled guns we momentary stood - He's gone! loud crashing through the distant wood; Sad disappointment throbs in every breast, And vengeance dire is threatened on the rest.
+And now each passing stump, and bush, and nook, Is eved with eager and suspicious look: But one deep solitude around prevails, And scarce a cricket eye or ear assails.

 Thus many a tedious mile we travelled o'er, Each passing scene more rueful than before; Till night's dun glooms descending o'er our path, We took up lodgings at the Shades of Death.
-(14) The blazing fire, where logs on logs were laid, Through the red hut a cheerful radiance spread; Large horns of deer the owner's sports reveal; The active housewife turns her buzzing wheel;
+(14) The blazing fire, where logs on logs were laid, Through the red hut a cheerful radiance spread; Large horns of deer the owner's sports reveal; The active housewife turns her buzzing wheel; Prone on the hearth, and basking in the blaze, Three plump but ragged children loitering gaze; And all our landlord's odd inquiries o'er, He dealt out tales and anecdotes in store.
+Of panthers trapt (15)-of wounded bears enraged; The wolves and wildcats (16) he had oft engaged; The noble bucks his rifle had brought down- How living rattle-snakes he took to town.
+His dog's exploits-the glory of his kind!
+Now gashed by bears, and lame, and almost blind

-me, me;

-rs, (10)